 What pesticides work?

 Desiccant dusts (DE or Drione, not boric acid) last a long time, are typically very safe when applied properly and don’t cause the bugs to spread.
 The liquid residuals that pest control companies use (in Canada this is tempo, dragnet, demand and a combination product Temprid) all work sometimes.
 Dragnet, tempo and demand have more resistance problems because they all act in a similar way, and they have been used the most.
 Temprid is the best of this bunch as it has two different modes of action.
 Aerosols (there are many, and they all work the same way) can work if applied properly, especially on bugs that are contacted directly by the spray, but they tend to cause bugs to avoid the spray and scatter into harder to reach areas.

 Please never use a “bug bomb” or total release aerosol – they will actively spread bed bugs away from where you use it, and make your problem worse.

 When pesticides are used they need to be targeted at the zones where the bugs are, where they spend most of their time, and different ones need to be used to ensure we don’t make them resistant.
 You can’t spray em again only harder, or just make it stronger, or use “the good stuff” – if they are resistant you need to use something else!

-We use heat (either whole home treatments or targeted steaming) and dessicant dusts, physical controls like mattress encasements and interceptor traps, and hard work.
+We use heat treatment for bed bugs (either whole home treatments or targeted steaming) and dessicant dusts, physical controls like mattress encasements and interceptor traps, and hard work.
 It works, it can still take some time, it doesn’t make the resistance problem worse, it is safe, and it works.